GPlates/GPlates/doc-python-api/sample-code/pygplates_create_common_feature_types.rst

 """""""

 | We specify two seed point locations on the present-day mid-ocean ridge.
-| These are the mid-ocean ridge points the flowline will track spreading from.
+| These are the mid-ocean ridge points that the flowline will track spreading over time.
+| The seed point(s) spread in the
+  `gpml:leftPlate <http://www.gplates.org/docs/gpgim/#gpml:leftPlate>`_ plate and the
+  `gpml:rightPlate <http://www.gplates.org/docs/gpgim/#gpml:rightPlate>`_ plate of the mid-ocean ridge.

 ::